“Goldenland has a standard painter’s checklist when we start any painting jobs, no matter where and which.” – Goldenland.

 The material list details:

-The metal paint screen is used to roll paint out of a 5 gallon bucket, an easy way to roll paint.
-A 5 gallon paint metal screen is a special screen hangs over the edge of a 5 gallon bucket-cost $2.00.
+The metal paint screen is used to roll paint out of a bucket, an easy way to roll paint.
+A paint metal screen is a special screen hangs over the edge.
 You just roll your walls out of the bucket with the attached screen.
 This is good for larger jobs.
 Rarely will you see a pro use a paint tray.

-If you have to buy 5 gallons of paint for your project, pour out 1 gallon from the 5 gallon bucket of paint, put the paint screen into the 5 gallon bucket and start rolling.
+If you have to buy paint for your project, pour out 1 gallon from the bucket of paint, put the paint screen into the bucket and start rolling.
 Note: Before dipping your roller cover into the paint, first prime it; dampen the roller cover with water.
 This will ensure faster painting and savings of paint.

-Note: When taking a break from painting, just cover the 5 gallon bucket with a damp towel to keep the paint from drying out and insert the roller into the paint and leave the paint on the roller cover hanging off the edge of the bucket to keep the roller from drying out.
+Note: When taking a break from painting, just cover thebucket with a damp towel to keep the paint from drying out and insert the roller into the paint and leave the paint on the roller cover hanging off the edge of the bucket to keep the roller from drying out.
 For overnight you can insert the roller cover into a plastic baggy, and then put into the freezer.
 Next day thaw it out and go to work.

 - 1-Pint “fast N final” or an alternative.
 It’s like a spackle but much easier to use.
 Uses: for repairing sheet rock, drywall, and woodwork with one fill.